Recognize

 Terms & language

-People use many words to describe themselves and their experiences of domestic violence.
+People use many words to describe themselves and their experiences of domestic abuse.
 Mirror their language.

 Follow the lead of the person who is sharing their experience with you.
 Language matters and the choice for how to identify is personal and should be respected.